-Alex Ross, classical music critic of The New Yorker, who selected Mr. Chen's Naxos disc of the Ligeti Études and Capriccios as a "Notable Classical Recording of 2023," characterized him as follows:
+Alex Ross, classical music critic of The New Yorker, who selected Mr. Chen's disc of the Ligeti Études and Capriccios as a "Notable Classical Recording of 2023," characterized him as follows:

 The Taiwanese pianist Han Chen, a noted interpreter of the Ligeti Études and other modernist repertory, has made a blistering album of the [Liszt] opera transcriptions.— The New Yorker, September 4, 2023